Thinking about raising some chickens either for meat, eggs, or even as a pet? Icelandic chickens might be the right fit for you.

 |Country of Origin||Iceland|

 Icelandic Chickens Background and History

-Icelandic chickens originated in Icelandic settlements by Vikings around the 9th century AD.
+This chicken originated in Icelandic settlements by Norse Vikings around the 9th century AD.

 They were able to adapt to the cold climates and provide sufficient meat to the settlers.
 Both cocks and hens were healthy and provided a reliable food source.